-Whether it’s buying a house in Australia to retire to or moving for a new job, there is a fair amount of preparation needed before you pack your bags and jet off.
+However, whether you plan on buying a house in Australia as part of your retirement plans or moving to the Southern Hemisphere in search of a new job, there is a fair amount of preparation that you need to undertake before you pack your bags and leave for the Antipodes.

 Do you need a visa to live in Australia?

-Many younger people that emigrate to Australia apply for a Skilled Migration Visa, which allows them to live and work within the country.
-This visa is awarded on a points-based system, and the entire process can take up to a year to complete.
+Many younger people that move to Australia apply for a Skilled Independent visa, which allows them to live and work within the country at a cost of AUD $4,240.
+This visa is awarded on a points-based system, and the process of applying for one tends to take between 3-37 months to complete.

-The General Skilled Migration Visa includes 5 subsets.
+The General Skilled Migration Visa includes five subsets.
 These are:

-The most common visa is the Skilled Independent Visa (subclass 189), which allows you to live and work in Australia without requiring sponsorship from a relative, region or the state.
+The most commonly used visa is the Skilled Independent Visa (subclass 189), which allows holders to live and work in Australia without the need for sponsorship from a relative, region or the state.

 How can I apply for my Australian visa?